-Our CPO previously served as the Global Data Privacy Officer for Hitachi Vantara LLC and prior to that practiced at the law firm of Littler Mendelson, P.C. as an attorney specializing in data privacy among other areas.
+Our CPO has over 8 years of experience serving as a Global Data Privacy Officer and practicing law specializing in data privacy among other areas.

-Our Chief Information Officer (CIO) has over 20 years at Unisys with experience and knowledge of IT infrastructure, systems and operations; and previously our CIO spent two years as the CIO for Whitney, Bradley & Brown, Inc. (n.k.a.
-Serco Inc.).
+Our Chief Information Officer (CIO) has over 20 years at Unisys with experience and knowledge of IT infrastructure, systems and operations.
 At Unisys, the CIO partners with our CISO and CPO on cybersecurity risk management matters.